 I’ve been really struck this year by how a lot of people seem to be over and done with Christmas immediately after Boxing Day.
 Well, at Conker Corner, I try to keep the full twelve days of Christmas special – enjoying the beautiful tree, lots of telly, special food treats we don’t get the rest of the year.

 It’s probably to do with people starting Christmas earlier.
 I try to keep Advent as the bit where we look forward to Christmas, and do all the mad rushing about, stressing and organising, and it’s the twelve days after Christmas that we get to relax and enjoy the fruits of our labours.
 This pattern suits us better.

 So our tree came down yesterday, and I find it really helps combat the kiddies’ dolefulness at this sad event that we have the Twelfth Cake to look forward too, accompanied by crackers and someone getting to be King for the day.
 Cake and crackers seems too much on Christmas Day when you’ve had every other indulgence.
 Again, this is a tradition that works for us anyway, taking us happily in January.

 Before we can eat it, of course I have to tackle the Dreaded Icing.

-Previously on Little Conkers… making the cake.
+Previously on Little Conkers… making the Twelfth Cake.

 My grandmother’s recipe – none of your new-fangled dried mango or expensive nuts in here!

 Of all the stages of making the cake, the one I can honestly say I don’t actively dislike is doing the marzipan.
 The stuff is obedient and forgiving, and the process logical, predictible and mathematical.
 Plus it smells nice and you get to eat the left-overs.
-(Each year I day dream about making little fruit or animals, but then we just scoff it in lumps.)
+(Each year I day dream about making miniature fruit or animals, but then we just scoff it in lumps.)